Philippine duck

 The Philippine duck (Anas luzonica) is a large dabbling duck of the genus Anas.
-Its native name is papan or patong gubat which translates to "forest duck" in Filipinos.
+Its native name is papan or patong gubat which translates to "forest duck" in Tagalog.
 It is the only endemic duck in the Philippines but has been recorded as a vagrant in Taiwan and Japan.
 Its habitat in a wide variety of wetlands from mountain lakes, marshes, small pools, streams, rivers, salt pans and even coastal waters where it feeds on shrimp, fish, insects and plant matter.
 This species has declined considerably since the 1960s because of hunting and habitat loss and is now listed as a Vulnerable species.

 Description

 The Philippine duck is a large conspicuous duck.
 It has a black crown, nape and eye stripe, with a cinnamon head and neck.
 The rest of its body is greyish brown with a bright green speculum.
 Its legs are greyish brown, and its bill is bluish-grey.
-The female is somewhat smaller than the male, but is otherwise the same.
+Male body mass averages 891 g, and the slightly smaller female averages 777 g.